-In August 2015, the Company entered into an exclusive, worldwide license and collaboration agreement with Rigel Pharmaceuticals, Inc. ("Rigel") for the development and commercialization of products containing two specified JAK inhibitors, which the Company refers to as ATI-501 and ATI-502.
+In August 2015, the Company entered into an exclusive, worldwide license and collaboration agreement with Rigel Pharmaceuticals, Inc. ("Rigel") for the development and commercialization of products containing two specified JAK inhibitors.
 During the year ended December 31, 2019, the Company made a milestone payment of \$4.0 million to Rigel upon the achievement of a specified development milestone which is included in research and development expenses on the Company's consolidated statement of operations.
 In connection with an amendment of the agreement with Rigel in October 2019, the Company paid Rigel an amendment fee of \$1.5 million during the year ended December 31, 2020.
+The Company terminated the license and collaboration with Rigel effective as of April 2021.